Terminology

 Elites A social class.
 Individuals who live in the Real World that have control over manufactured reality in some way.

 Manufactured Reality Contracts make people stable, but they can't be given to everyone.
-As to maintain the rest of humanity stable, the Real World produces media and entertainment as a sort of reality.
+As to maintain the rest of humanity stable, The Five produces media and entertainment as a sort of reality.
 Something people can latch on to, giving them a sense of identity.
 The power from this comes from contracts, which directly influence the way in which people interact with the world.
 People in the ruined world survive because they borrow identity from celebrities, they anchor themselves to trends, narratives, & drama, and their sense of reality becomes secondhand.
 And most importantly, it's completely controlled.

 Influence The ability to shape perception, belief, and behavior.
 The ability to influence comes from Promisers and the entertainment or media they produce.
 Influence keeps populations cognitively aligned and acts as a stabilizing force.